 If you’d rather go old school and ride a nice non-motorized bike for a few hours, or a few days, consider a bike rental from another great service company on the island: Rent-a-Bike Cozumel

 I didn’t realize how rich Cozumel’s birding opportunities were before I moved here.

 An important stop on various bird migration routes, the island has thousands of documented species encountered.

 The (former) Cozumel golf course was designed by Jack Nicklaus’ course company, but in cooperation with the Audobon Society.

 It was designated as an Audobon Bird Sanctuary, giving you some idea of the types and quantities of birds in this small area.

 Endemic species like the Cozumel Emerald Hummingbird can be spotted with some regularity, once you know what you’re looking for.

-Try the very cool outfit Expeditions Cozumel to book a specialty birding hike in the Northern Jungles and marshlands, or in Punta Sur’s wetlands, where you can sometimes see pink flamingos in addition to all variety of tropical and migrating birds.
+To really see some exotic birds, be sure to contact the very cool outfit Expeditions Cozumel and book a private, specialty birding hike in the Northern Jungles and marshlands, or in Punta Sur’s wetlands, where you can sometimes see pink flamingos in addition to all variety of tropical and migrating birds.

 Even if you’re not a hardcore bird fan or not even that keen on heading into the more jungly areas, there are loads of cool photo ops all around the island.